-The principal risk factors are a reduction in pupil numbers, reduction in Government funding, unbudgeted costs of teaching and support staff costs and unforeseen capital repairs.
+The principal risk factors are a reduction in pupil numbers, reduction in Government funding, unbudgeted costs of teaching and support staff costs, rising costs of goods, rising costs of services, rising costs of utilities, and unforeseen capital repairs.
 These risks are mitigated by monitoring and reporting to Trustees on a termly basis and predictive measures in financial planning.